awsdocs/aws-single-sign-on-user-guide/doc_source/provision-users-from-ad-configurable-ADsync.md

 1. Choose the **Groups** tab\.
 Under **Group**, enter the exact group name and choose **Add**\.

-1. Under **Selected Users and Groups**, review the groups that you want to add\.
+1. Under **Added Users and Groups**, review the group that you want to add\.

-   1. To remove a group from this list, select the check box beside the entry and choose **Remove**\.

 1. Choose **Submit**\.

+1. In the navigation pane, choose **Groups**\.

+1. On the **Groups** page, it might take some time for the group that you specified to appear in the list\.
+Choose the refresh icon to update the list of groups\.

 ### Remove users and groups from your sync scope<a name="manage-sync-remove-users-groups-configurable-ADsync"></a>